 Our future capital requirements will depend on many factors, including, among others, our operating results, expansion and integration efforts, our level of acquisition activity or other strategic transactions, and the future impact of the COVID-19 pandemic.
 To date, we have grown in part by acquiring other companies, and we expect to continue to make other acquisitions in the future.
 For example, on June 24, 2020, we acquired Ten-X for a purchase price of \$187 million in cash.
-On February 11, 2020, our wholly owned subsidiary entered into a purchase agreement to acquire all of the equity interests of reorganized RentPath, following an internal restructuring pursuant to a chapter 11 plan of reorganization, for \$588 million in cash.
-On July 29, 2020, the Company exercised its option pursuant to the asset purchase agreement for the RentPath acquisition to extend the Outside Date under that agreement for an additional three months in exchange for a maximum potential payment of \$7.5 million.
-In accordance with the purchase agreement, we paid \$59 million into a cash escrow account.
-In the event the agreement is terminated under specified circumstances in which certain antitrust approvals are not obtained, or a governmental order related to antitrust or competition matters prohibits the consummation of the transaction, the amount paid into escrow will not be refunded to us.
+Our wholly owned subsidiary entered into an Asset Purchase Agreement to acquire all of the equity interests of reorganized RentPath, following an internal restructuring pursuant to a chapter 11 plan of reorganization, for \$588 million in cash.
+On July 29, 2020, we exercised our option pursuant to the asset purchase agreement for the RentPath acquisition to extend the Outside Date under that agreement for an additional three months until November 12, 2020, in exchange for payment of \$7.5 million.
+In accordance with the Asset Purchase Agreement, we paid a \$59 million break fee into a cash escrow account.
+In the event the Asset Purchase Agreement is terminated under specified circumstances and either certain antitrust approvals are not obtained, or a governmental order related to antitrust or competition matters prohibits the consummation of the transaction, this amount is not refundable to us.
+As the transaction had not closed as of September 30, 2020, the break fee is recorded as restricted cash within cash, cash equivalents and restricted cash on the Company's condensed consolidated balance sheets.
 See Note 5 to the accompanying Notes to the Condensed Consolidated Financial Statements included in Part I of this Quarterly Report on Form 10-Q for further discussion.